masoudfaizi/website-crawler/frontend/README.md

 };
 ```

-The API service:
+This design provides:
-- Maps backend data to frontend types
+- Consistent data transformation
-- Handles authentication headers
+- Proper error handling
-- Provides methods for all API operations
+- Type safety for all API responses
-- Implements both individual and bulk operations for improved performance
+- Support for both individual and bulk operations

 ## UI Components

-The application uses the shadcn/ui component library, which provides:

-- Consistent styling and theming
-- Accessible components
-- Responsive design

-Key UI components include:
+For the UI, I started with shadcn/ui components and customized them to fit our needs:

-- `Card` for content containers
+- Cards for stats and content containers
-- `Table` for data display
-- `Tabs` for organizing content
-- `Button` for actions
-- `Dialog` for modals
+- Tables with custom sorting and selection
+- Forms with validation and error handling
-- `Form` components for user input
+- Modals and dialogs for user interactions
+- Status indicators that are color-coded by state

+The system maintains visual consistency while being adaptable to different screen sizes.

 ## Getting Started

-To run the frontend locally:
+If you want to run the frontend locally:

-1. Clone the repository
+1. Clone the repo
 2. Install dependencies:
    ```
    cd frontend
    npm install
    ```
-3. Start the development server:
+3. Start the dev server:
    ```
    npm run dev
    ```
-4. The application will be available at http://localhost:3000
+4. Open http://localhost:3000 in your browser

-Make sure the backend server is running on http://localhost:8080 for API requests to work correctly.
+Make sure you have the backend running at http://localhost:8080 first, or modify the `VITE_API_URL` in your `.env` file to point to your API.